2024 Solar Incentives Guide for The Crossings, FL - Tax Credits & Rebates

 If my house already has solar panels, can I still claim incentives?

 If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Reaching out to the company that installed your system, or any local The Crossings solar installer, can help you learn what incentives you can apply for.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Talking to the company that installed your solar system, or any local The Crossings solar installer, can help you learn more about what incentives you qualify for.

-How much can I save annually on my electric bill if I install solar panels on my The Crossings home?
+How much will a solar system save me annually on my electric bill in The Crossings?

-To find a top-rated solar panel installer, check out our guide to the top solar companies in The Crossings.
+To find the right solar panel installer for you, check out our guide to The Crossings' top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.